maylad31/setfit_query_preprocesing/README.md

 # setfit_query_preprocessing

 This repository implements a multi-head classifier using SetFit for query preprocessing, classifying queries into intent, domain, and human-in-the-loop (hitl) categories.
+Still need work..

 ## Why?